-The Group's primary exposure to market risk is interest rate risk associated with its fixed rate and variable rate long-term borrowings for the year ended December 31, 2021 and interest rate risk associated with its fixed rate long-term borrowings and interest rate swaps for the year ended December 31, 2020.
+The Group's primary exposure to market risk is interest rate risk associated with its variable rate borrowings for the years ended December 31, 2022 and 2021.
 Management monitors interest rate exposures and will consider hedging significant interest rate risk should the need arise.